 The ADL-own-IC model: the ADL-own model implemented with the IC method

-The ADL-intra-EWC model
+The ADL-intra-EWC model: the ADL-intra model implemented with the EWC method

-The ADL-intra-IC model
+The ADL-intra-IC model: the ADL-intra model implemented with the IC method

-In this study, we evaluate the forecasting performance of these models with 18 rolling origins for robustness (Tashman, 2000).
-We specify the model with an estimation window of 160 weeks.
+We specify the models with an estimation window of 160 weeks, and we evaluate their forecasting performance using 18 rolling origins for robustness (Tashman, 2000).
 For each rolling event, we move the estimation window two weeks forward and re-specify the model.
-We presume the value of the price and promotional information to be known, as it is part of the retailer’s inventory plan, and we use the forecast value of the product sales when the forecast horizon is beyond one week.
+We assume that the value of the price and any promotional information to be known as it is part of the retailer’s inventory plan.
+We use the forecast value of product sales when the forecast horizon is beyond one week.
 We generate one to H week-ahead forecasts, where H is 1, 4, and 8, to approximate the situation retailers face in practice.
-For the EWC method, we engage ten estimation windows with different lengths (e.g., for the initial estimation period [1,160], we estimate the model with ten estimation windows including [1, 160], [3, 160], and so forth, until [19, 160]), and generate ten sets of forecasts accordingly).
-We combine the ten sets of forecasts with equal weights.
-For the IC methods, we estimate the forecast bias as the average value of the sixteen most recent residuals and add the value equally to the forecasts of all the forecast horizons.
-We implement the models using MODEL procedure with macros in SAS 9.4.
+For the EWC method, we generate the final forecasts by equally combining the forecasts by the same model with ten estimation windows (e.g., for the estimation period, e.g., [1,160], we estimate the model with ten estimation windows including [1, 160], [3, 160], and so forth, until [19, 160]).
+This generates ten sets of forecasts).
+For the IC methods, we estimate the forecast bias as the average value of the sixteen most recent residuals and add the value to the forecasts of all the forecast horizons.
+We implement the models using the MODEL procedure with macros in SAS 9.4.
 The model parameters are estimated using the OLS estimator.

-We evaluate the models with various error measures which approximate the loss function of the retailer from different aspects.
+We evaluate the models with different error measures which approximate the unknown loss function of the retailer from different aspects.
 We include traditional error measures including the Mean Absolute Error (MAE), the symmetric Mean Absolute Percentage Error (sMAPE) and the scaled Mean Squared Error (scaled MSE).
-We also include recently developed error measures including the Mean Absolute Scaled Error (MASE) and the Relative Average Mean Absolute Error (RelAvgMAE) developed by Hyndman and Koehler (2006) and Davydenko and Fildes (2013) respectively.
-The two latter error measures for S SKUs based on a forecast horizon of 1 to H (e.g., S=1831 and H=1, 4 and 8) are as follows:
+We also include more recently developed error measures including the Mean Absolute Scaled Error (MASE) and the Relative Average Mean Absolute Error (RelAvgMAE) respectively developed by Hyndman and Koehler (2006) and Davydenko and Fildes (2013).
+Such relative measures are more robust to outliers while the latter is readily interpretable as the percentage improvement (or worsening) of the focal method compared to a benchmark.
+The two latter error measures can be demonstrated as follows:

 MASEH=1S1H1Ks=1Sh=1H k=1Kys,h,k-ys,h,k1T0-1t=2T0|ys,t,k-ys,t-1,k|

+(10)